Charlton Manor

-Charlton Manor, William the Conqueror and the Domesday Book
+Charlton Manor, William the Conqueror and Domesday Book

-The Manor of Charlton dates to well before William the Conqueror and the conquest of England in 1066 and is referenced in the Domesday Book of 1086 as Cerletone (see illustration) later to become known as Charlton.
+The Manor of Charlton dates to well before William the Conqueror and the conquest of England in 1066 and is referenced in Domesday Book of 1086 as Cerletone (see illustration) later to become known as Charlton.
 There is also a reference and translation as part of the Open Domesday project.

 Prior to William the Conqueror, Charlton Manor was owned by Earl Harold (and in 1066 by him as Harold II the last Anglo-Saxon king of England) as Overlord of the manor with the Lordship held by two of Harold's sokemen.
 Earl Harold controlled some 16 Hertfordshire manors in the Hundred of Hitchin (which consisted of 20 different towns and villages including Charlton).

 The Manor of Hitchin was the head of the group held by Earl Harold, to which King William succeeded after the Conquest.
 Prior to 1066 Earl Harold, the son of the Earl of Wessex and brother-in-law of King Edward the Confessor, was a landowner associated with 719 properties in England.
 After the conquest, King William owned all the lands previously owned by Harold and was associated with 2,360 properties in England.

 William granted the Manor of Hitchin to Ilbert, Sheriff of Hertfordshire (who was also the High Sheriff of Essex, on behalf of the crown as a Royal Manor.
 Subsequently, the manors of King's Walden, Charlton and Offley were formally attached to the Manor of Hitchin by Ilbert.
 Hence the Lord of the Manor of Charlton was formally connected with the Manor of Hitchin.
 In 1086 King William was both the Tenant-in-Chief of the Manor of Charlton and the Lord of the Manor of Charlton.